-Whether you’re planning on taking the boxing world by surprise or just sparring at the local gym, you might want to check the online reviews of boxing shoes by Adidas.
+Whether you’re planning on taking the boxing world by surprise or just sparring at the local gym, here you will find a useful guide on punching bags and here one on stands so you’ll also might want to check the online reviews of boxing shoes by Adidas.
 Before you step into the ring, you should know that judges use the 10-point system to determine the winner.
 On each round, they give 10 points to the winner of the round, and 9 points to the round’s loser.
 Being aggressive, controlling the fight or knocking down your opponent are some of the methods used to get more points.

 Not all of the boxing matches end with an amazing knockout or with a boxer’s decision to not come out of the corner.
 In this case, judges must use their expertise and experience to determine the fight’s winner.
 In most boxing championships, there are 3 judges standing ringside to accurately determine the winner of the fight.

 Judges will score each round of the boxing match using a 10-point scale.
 The more dominant fighter will be awarded 10 points and the other one will get 9 points.
 However, not all rounds are ending with a 10 to 9 scoring.
 Depending on the boxers’ performance, they might consider the round’s score to be 10-8 or even 10-7.

 If one of the boxers is knocked down, he loses one point.
 If he gets knocked down two times in a single round, he will lose two points.
 But if each of the boxers is knocked down during the same round, the knockdown points cancel one another out.
 So a fighter could get a 10-8 or even a 10-7 advantage which will help him if the fight comes to the judges’ decision.